waste-of-kindergarten/xpython37-v0.1/python/Doc/library/types.rst

 Typical use of these names is for :func:`isinstance` or :func:`issubclass` checks.

-If you instantiate any of these types, note that signatures may vary between Python versions.

 Standard names are defined for the following types:

 .. data:: FunctionType